-Gina Suarez-Malaguti, an All-American and the 2013 ACC Player of the Year, is in her fourth season as an assistant coach with the Virginia women’s tennis program.
+Gina Suarez-Malaguti, an All-American and the 2013 ACC Player of the Year, is in her fourth season with the Virginia women’s tennis program.

 In her third season with the program, Suarez-Malaguti helped the program to a season-high ranking of ninth in the Oracle/ITA Rankings as the team went 10-5 in a shortened season that saw 11 matches against top-25 competition with six victories against those foes.
 Included in those matches was a win at No. 3 NC State, only the program’s fifth over a top-five team and the first since the 2015-16 season.
 She helped coach freshman Natasha Subhash to a top-10 singles ranking and the singles title at the ITA Atlantic Regional.
 Subhash also advanced to the semifinals of the Oracle/ITA Masters.

 In her second season with the program, she helped lead the Cavaliers to an 18-9 record on the way to the second round of the NCAA Tournament.
 Meghan Kelley earned All-ACC First Team honors and a berth in the NCAA singles championship, while Kelley and Sofia Munera earned a berth in the NCAA doubles championship.
 Both players were named to the ACC Women’s Tennis All-Academic Team, while five players were named ITA Scholar Athletes.